Table of Contents

 Which part of waste can be considered as mismanaged (neither recycled, nor incinerated, nor buried)?

-Environmental footprint
+Environmental assessment

 ⇒ Goal: Define state of the art on environmental impacts.